The Game Over Man is the character many video games show to the player after getting killed

 - He returns in Shin Megami Tensei IV; the afterlife is so full of dead people that he's perfectly willing to sell continues so he won't be overworked.
 The player has the option to pay Play Coins alongside the usual Macca.
 If you choose to pay in Macca, but don't have enough of it, he'll revive you anyway, putting the bribe on a tab that will automatically be taken once you get enough Macca.
 If you die while still in debt, however, Charon will refuse to revive you and it will be Game Over for real.

 - In the Baldur's Gate series, a Holy Symbol of Bhaal fills in for the visage of the dead god.

 - The Grim Reaper in RuneScape, although only around Halloween.

 - Tengai Makyou Zero has short scenes that play out whenever your party is felled by a boss.

 - Shadow Keep superimposes a laughing cartoon demon over the interface when you die.

 - The Grim Reaper shows up if you die in AdventureQuest.
 Luckily, he's always over his quota for the day, and you just get dumped back in Battleon owing him yet another favor.

 - In WarpForce, the expansion to AdventureQuest set in space, Death is replaced with DEATH 2.0, who is a robot.
 Other than that, it's the same, except he sends you back to the LSS Alteon so that he "continue to marvel at your antics".

-- Musical version in Mass Effect 1, where mission failure will always play Saren's theme.
+- Musical version in Mass Effect 1, where mission failure is accompanied by Saren's theme.

 - The Elder Scrolls: Arena has two of these.
 Early in the game your Spirit Advisor Ria Silmane will mourn your death and wish you peace in the afterlife.
 Later on the Big Bad Jagar Tharn will gloat and taunt you.